───✱*.。:。✱*.:。✧*.。✰*.:。✧*.。:。*.。✱ ───

 - Use

-for inline (single-line) comments - Use
+#for inline (single-line) comments - Use

-for block (multi-line) comments - Use
+"""for block (multi-line) comments - Use

-for naming classes - Empty lines between functions/classes; two empty lines after
+snake_casefor naming variables/functions;PascalCasefor naming classes - Empty lines between functions/classes; two empty lines after

-statements - Keep lines characters
+importstatements - Keep lines characters

 - Use